vaibhav519/Walkover-Quiz/README.md

 3. `Database`: MySQL.

 # Deployment:
-1.This application is been hosted on a free hosting platform called `infintyfree`.
+*.This application is been hosted on a free hosting platform called `infintyfree`.